 A Good Communicator

-A business data analyst can present information concisely so that all the stakeholders understand the insights and put the analytics recommendations into practice.
-Being involved in many interactions, a business data analyst must facilitate, negotiate, and listen without biases and assumptions.
-This is very crucial given the interactions with multiple stakeholders.
+A business data analyst with strong data analysis skills can present information concisely, ensuring all stakeholders understand the insights and can implement the analytics recommendations effectively.
+Given their involvement in numerous interactions, a business data analyst must facilitate, negotiate, and listen without biases or assumptions—a crucial skill when engaging with multiple stakeholders.

 Analytical Thinker and Problem-Solver